Reid was a senator from Nevada and was a Democrat. He served from 1987 to 2016.

 Read our 2016 Report Card for Reid.

-Each dot in the chart below was a member of the Senate in 2016.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Reid is shown as a purple triangle. (analysis methodology)
+Reid is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2016 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 716 (113th): A bill to modify the requirements under the STOCK Act regarding online access to certain financial disclosure statements and related forms.